devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker Build Tag & push Registry.md

 ``````
 #### Docker Image Tagging Policies
-- Deciding on a tagging policy early in the game is a smart move to avoid these headaches.
+- To popular ways to Tag Docker Images:
 - Semantic versioning: is a popular and reliable system that can also be used for tagging your Docker images.
-If you haven't heard of it before, it's a simple three-part number system (major.minor.patch).
-- For example, a version like 2.1.0 would indicate a major release of version 2, a minor release of 1, and no patches.
+If you haven't heard of it before, it's a simple three part number system (major.minor.patch).
+For example, a version like 2.1.0 would indicate a major release of version 2, a minor release of 1, and no patches.
 - git commit hash: Another option is to use a hash value, such as the "git commit hash" for your code.
 This allows you to easily link the image tag back to the specific code changes in your repository, making it super easy for anyone to see what's been updated.

 ##### Automating Image Tagging